How to Conduct a Remote Interview to Find and Attract the Best Hires

 - Can they match your energy through screens?

-With one-way interviews, you can have candidates share their screens and navigate web browsers when responding to answers.
+With one-way interviews (also known as asynchronous interviews), you can have candidates share their screens and navigate web browsers when responding to answers.
 With live remote interviews, you can give feedback in real time and gauge their responses.
 During both of these processes, you’re looking not just to determine their technical proficiency but also evaluate their personality and soft skills.

-Note how in this scenario, tests for hard and soft skills are integrated into both types of remote interviews, both one-way and live.
+Note how in this scenario, tests for hard and soft skills are integrated into both types of interviews, both pre-screening and live.
 While some companies use one-way interview software to screen for the requisite hard skills and then use live remote for soft skills, this is a mistake.

 While skills-based questions will vary depending on the position you’re filling, questions to gauge communication, character, and emotional intelligence may not.